 Cost of the Journey

-Cost of the journey is $6390 DBL / $6990 SGL from Cape Town, South Africa, departing Johannesburg.
+Cost of the journey is $TBD DBL / $TBD SGL from Cape Town, South Africa, departing Johannesburg.
 This cost includes accommodations for 14 nights, all meals as specified in the itinerary, professional guide services, other park and program entrance fees and miscellaneous program expenses.

 Tour cost does not include: transportation from your home city to Cape Town and from Johannesburg, optional activities, or items of a personal nature such as laundry, telephone charges, gratuities for guides, lodges and drivers, or beverages from the bar.

-Plan to arrive in Cape Town at Cape Town International Airport (CPT) at your leisure on Wednesday, September 28.
-We do recommend you arrive early in the day or a day early (Tuesday, September 27) to rest up before the journey—we are happy to make an extra night’s hotel reservation for you, just let us know.
-Please plan departure flights for the evening of October 12 out of O.R.
+Plan to arrive in Cape Town at Cape Town International Airport (CPT) at your leisure on September 27.
+We do recommend you arrive early in the day or a day early—we can make an extra night’s hotel reservation for you.
+Please plan departures for the evening of October 11 out of O.R.
 Tambo International (JNB) in Johannesburg.
-If you need to book an earlier flight please check with us, it may need to be the next day; if so, we can arrange a hotel for you for the evening (extra cost).

 Items of Note